 Is it Snoring or Sleep Apnea?

 About 87% to 90% of people who snore have sleep apnea, and clinical data says that snoring is generally associated with sleep disorders.
-If you have doubts that your condition is more than just snoring, come to Koala® Centers For Sleep & TMJ Disorders.
+If you have doubts that your condition is more than just snoring, come to Koala® Center For Sleep & TMJ Disorders.
 For more information, contact us or visit us online to book an appointment.
 We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Sleep apnea is a medical disorder that causes breathing to stop for short periods of time, often multiple times, during sleep.
 It is commonly caused by a blockage of the airway, typically due to the tongue rolling back and obstructing the airway, but also from the muscles in the throat relaxing.
 Sleep apnea can be extremely dangerous and may lead to many long-term health complications, including high blood pressure, heart attack, and stroke; it may even be fatal.
 It is estimated that around 18 million Americans are currently living with some form of sleep apnea and many remain undiagnosed, making it a significant public health issue.

 Yes, sleep apnea causes snoring.
 However, some people with sleep apnea do not snore, and many people who snore do not have sleep apnea.
 While snoring is often associated with sleep apnea, not all snoring indicates this condition.
 For example, snoring linked with sleep apnea is more so characterized by loud, abnormal, and arrhythmic snores, coupled with gasps for breath or wheezing-like sounds.